 18. Make this the year you do it

-What are your 2014 travel resolutions?
-What, specifically, do you want to do this year?
+What are your 2017 travel resolutions?
+What, specifically, do you want to do in the next 12 months?

 Like this story?
 Sign up for the Daily Dose and get more BootsnAll in your inbox.